Terms of Service/ Master Service Agreement (“MSA”)

 2) PAYMENT.
 Unless otherwise stated in an addendum, payment is due upon receipt.
 For prepaid fees, payment must be made in advance of work performed, unless other arrangements are agreed upon in Service Plan Addendum Schedule 1 or other documented agreement/understanding.

-a) Credit card– We require a valid credit card on file for the length of the agreement.
-This credit card will be billed automatically on the first day of each term (monthly or annually).
-If the supplied credit card becomes inactive when invoice is due or anytime during the length of the agreement, any outstanding fees are due immediately and services might stop until all arrears are paid.
+a) ACH and Credit card– We require a valid ACH account or credit card (“payment method”) on file for the length of the agreement.
+This payment method will be billed automatically on the first day of each term (monthly or annually).
+If the supplied payment method becomes inactive or not usable when invoice payment is due or anytime during the length of the agreement, any outstanding fees are due immediately and services might stop until all arrears are paid.
+Note that a 3% surcharge will be charged to ALL credit card transactions, effective December 2023.

 b) Check– Business checks can be issued to fulfill the financial obligations of this plan.
 We do not accept check payment for MONTHLY payment.
 In case of termination when a payment was made upfront for a year’s term, a prorated refund will be sent to you within 14 days or less in the form of a check after appropriate deductions of any balance due.
 Late fee and $25 penalty will be assessed for NSF checks as well.